Pétur Guðmundsson (basketball): Back to the USA and second NBA stint (1985–1990)

-Return to the Úrvalsdeild and last try in the USA (1990–1992)
+Return to the Úrvalsdeild and final stint in the USA (1990–1992)

 In October 1990, Pétur returned to the Úrvalsdeild karla for the first time in six years and signed with Tindastóll for a reported 2.3 million ISK salary for the season.
-Tindastóll started the season hot, winning 12 of its first 14 games.
-In January, Pétur suffered an achillies sprain and missed 7 games, 6 of which ended being losses.
+Tindastóll had a strong start, winning 12 of its first 14 games.
+In January, Pétur suffered an Achilles sprain and missed 7 games, 6 of which were losses.
 Due to Pétur's injury, Tindastóll's play faded in the second half of the season and the team lost 9 of its last 12 games, ending with a 15–11 record and finishing fifth, two victories out of the playoffs.
 For the season, Pétur averaged 19.5 points and 12.7 rebounds while shooting 69.4% from the field.

 In August 1991, Pétur signed a training camp contract with the Philadelphia 76ers.
 He was waived in October 1991, prior to the start of the season.
-The same month, he signed back with Sioux Falls Skyforce.
+The same month, he again signed with the Sioux Falls Skyforce.
 In 4 games for the Skyforce, Pétur averaged 2.8 points and 2.2 rebounds per game.

 On 20 November, Pétur left the Skyforce and signed back with Tindastóll.
-Tindastóll had started the season poorly, with 2 victories in their first 6 games.
-After losing 3 of their first 4 games with Pétur, the team bounced back with three wins in a row.
+Tindastóll had started the season poorly, with two victories in their first six games.
+After losing three of their first four games with Pétur, the team bounced back with three wins in a row.
 After a loss against KR on 5 January 1992, Tindastóll went on an 11-win run before losing to Skallagrímur in the last game of the season.
 The loss, along with a KR win on the same day, meant that Tindastóll missed out on the playoffs again.
 In 20 games for Tindastóll, Pétur averaged 20.0 points and 13.7 rebounds per game.

 Final season and retirement (1992–1993)

-After contemplating retirement due to a back injury, Pétur signed with freshly promoted Breiðablik in August 1992.
+After contemplating retirement due to a back injury, Pétur signed with a recently promoted Breiðablik in August 1992.
 In December 1992, with Breiðablik in last place, Pétur left the team for personal reasons.
 In 13 games, Pétur averaged 20.3 points, 14.5 rebounds, 3.1 assists and 1.8 steals per game.
 In January 1993, Pétur announced that he intended to join Valur for the rest of the season and end his career where it started.
-His transfer request was however rejected by the Icelandic Basketball Association as transfers between Icelandic teams between 16 December and 15 February were only allowed under special circumstances.
+His transfer request was rejected by the Icelandic Basketball Association, as transfers between Icelandic teams between 16 December and 15 February were only allowed under special circumstances.

 National team career

-Between 1978 and 1992, Pétur played 53 games for the Icelandic national team.
-Due to FIBA rules banning professional players to play for national teams, he was unable to play with the Icelandic national team for several years until the ban was lifted in 1989.
+In his youth, Pétur played 24 games for the Iceland junior national teams.
+Between 1978 and 1992, he played 53 games for the Icelandic senior national team.
+Due to FIBA rules banning professional players from playing for national teams, he was unable to play with the Icelandic national team for several years until the ban was lifted in 1989.